Ulrich von Jungingen: Life

-Though Ulrich received no help from his ally King Sigismund, who stuck in the conflict with his cousin Jobst of Moravia over the election as King of the Romans, the Order's forces at first successfully campaigned Dobrzyń and Kujawia and laid siege to Bydgoszcz.
+Though Ulrich received no help from his ally King Sigismund, who was stuck in the conflict with his cousin Jobst of Moravia over the election as King of the Romans, the Order's forces at first successfully campaigned Dobrzyń and Kuyavia and laid siege to Bydgoszcz.
 Sigismund's brother King Wenceslaus IV of Bohemia arranged a temporary truce and mediated between the belligerents, though without result.
 On 2 July 1410, the Grand Master at the head of his army left Malbork Castle for the final battle against the united Polish and Lithuanian forces.
 Both sides met on 15 July between the villages of Grunwald (Grünfelde) and Stębark (Tannenberg).
-As noontide approached, none of the armies made a move, until Ulrich, according to the annals of Jan Długosz, had two swords delivered to King Jagiello with the remark that he and Witold (Vytautas) may live or die by them.
+As noontide approached, none of the armies made a move, until Ulrich, according to the annals of Jan Długosz, had two swords delivered to King Jagiełło with the remark that he and Vytautas may live or die by them.

-This act, seen as a bold provocation, sparked the Polish-Lithuanian attack, at first repulsed by the Knights but soon followed by a second strike by Jagiello's forces.
+This act, seen as a bold provocation, sparked the Polish-Lithuanian attack, at first repulsed by the Knights but soon followed by a second strike by Jagiełło's forces.
 Battle luck changed, after Ulrich, sure of victory, decided to personally lead his remaining regiments against the Polish troops.
 He nearly got hold of the king, but at the same time lost oversight of the Order's military operations.
 After the allied Prussian forces of the Lizard Union under Nicholas von Renys broke away, the Grand Master had to face the superior numbers of the Polish-Lithuanian union.
 When the Lithuanians attacked him from the rear, Ulrich's troops were routed and he himself was killed in action.
 According to Polish chronicler Jan Długosz he was met and defeated by the Polish knight Mszczuj of Skrzynno.
-King Jagiello arranged the transportation of his body to Malbork Castle before he began the Siege of Marienburg.
+King Jagiełło arranged the transportation of his body to Malbork Castle before he began the Siege of Marienburg.